There’s more than one reason sites like BuzzFeed, Upworthy, or PopSugar get so many clicks, views, and site visitors.

 When put to use, this headline should look something like this:

-If you use keywords throughout an article, you should also include them in the headline.
+If you use keywords throughout an article (which you should!), you should also include them in the headline.

 You can do this easily with a headline like “What Makes (Keyword) So Important in (Keyword).”

-You’ll attract more clicks and readers, get more tweets, rank higher in SERPs, and gain more traffic from these headlines.
+You’ll attract more clicks and readers, get more tweets, rank higher in SERPs, and gain more traffic from headlines that incorporate your keywords.

-When it comes to articles and blog posts, do as the pros do.
+When it comes to articles and blog posts, do as the pros do: always make sure your headlines are click-worthy.

 If you have to write about something bizarre like HuffPost did in this headline to gain attention, do it.

-The key to writing irresistible headlines is to avoid obvious clickbait, but make sure that the article still plays on readers’ emotions.
+The key to writing irresistible headlines is to avoid obvious clickbait but ensure that the article still plays on readers’ emotions.

 You need to deliver on the promise from the headline within the body of your writing.